home-assistant/operating-system/buildroot/board/atmel/readme.txt

 - FFMPEG to record video from the ISI/ISC
 - I2C, SPI, CAN, etc. tools
 - modetest for LCD screens, HDMI
-- Wilc1000 firmware for the Atmel Wireless sdio module
+- Wilc1000/Wilc3000 firmware for the Atmel Wireless sdio module
 - SSH for convenience
 - GDB/GDB server for debug

 Configuring and building Buildroot
 ==================================

-For most configurations listed above, the Buildroot configuration assumes the system will be flashed on NAND.
-In this case, after building Buildroot, follow the instructions in the "Flashing the NAND using SAM-BA" section below.

-For the Xplained boards, an alternative Buildroot configuration is provided to boot from an SD card.
+For the Xplained/Evaluation Kit boards, the Buildroot configuration is provided to boot from an SD card.
 Those configurations are labeled as 'mmc'.
 In this case, after building Buildroot, follow the instructions in the "Preparing the SD card" section.

+For the other configurations listed above, the Buildroot configuration assumes the system will be flashed on NAND.
+In this case, after building Buildroot, follow the instructions in the "Flashing the NAND using SAM-BA" section below.

 To configure and build Buildroot, run: